diesc/diesc.github.io/_posts/2017-04-28-jekyll-environment.md

 Now we need to choose a place to create our project.
 In this example, I'll create the project in my **Documents** folder but you can create your project whatever you want.

-Considering that you already are into **Documents** folder or in the folder that you choose.
+Considering that you already are in **Documents** folder or in the folder that you choose.
 ```bash
 # Copy and paste or type the code below on your terminal
 # Since myblog is the name of our project folder.